 Stocks head lower over mixed signals on trade negotiations

-NEW YORK — U.S. stocks moved lower in early trading Monday as investors assessed mixed signals from the latest round of trade negotiations between the U.S. and China.
+NEW YORK — U.S. stocks moved lower in morning trading Monday as investors assessed mixed signals from the latest round of trade negotiations between the U.S. and China.

 Media reports early Monday suggested that China is pessimistic about a deal because of U.S. reluctance to ease existing tariffs.
 That conflicted with a report from China’s state media over the weekend that said negotiators had constructive discussions.